maliii96/cloud-resume-challenge/README.md

-# Cloud Resume Challenge - AOL 90s Theme
+# Cloud Resume Challenge - AOL 90s Themes

 A serverless cloud resume built on AWS, styled as a fully interactive Windows 95 + AOL desktop experience.
 Built as part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/).